NASP Find-a-Mentor Program

 Mentors should have at least three years of experience in their current roles and settings to serve as a mentor.
 Student and Early Career members are ineligible to serve as mentors.
 Each mentor is expected to provide professional support to a minimum of one candidate for at least one academic year.

 Upon registering as a mentor, you will be added to the list of potential mentors.
 You will be notified if a mentee requests you as a mentor, at which point you will be removed from the mentor list.
 Mentors have the option to turn down a particular request due to inadequate fit or if the commitment to provide professional support to at least one mentee has already been filled.
+Mentors will then be asked to reach out to the mentee directly.

 Once a professional support relationship has been established, mentors will have the option to provide professional support to additional mentees by adding their names back on the list.
 Regardless, mentors should expect potential mentees to make contact directly.